USA Today: Navarro's Anti-Fauci Column Didn't Meet Standards

 The newspaper on Wednesday evening also ran a fact-check storyby Washington reporter Ledyard King examining five of Navarro's claims.

-It wasn't clear how Navarro's column escaped such scrutiny before being published.
-Sternberg said in an email that he's letting his editorial note speak for itself.
+USA Today did not immediately return messages seeking comment on how Navarro's column escaped such scrutiny before being published.
 The incident is reminiscent of The New York Times saying last monththat an opinion column by U.S. Sen. Tom Cotton hadn't been properly vetted, which led to the resignation of the paper's opinion editor.

 USA Today said it had sought Navarro's opinion to accompany an editorial that the newspaper ran calling Fauci “a national treasure.”